wyysteelhead/IntuiTF/README.md

 ## About The Project

-GeneticDVR is an intuitive transfer function (TF) design system for volumetric data visualization.
+TFEvolve is an intuitive transfer function (TF) design system for volumetric data visualization.
 Our goal is to make the process of specifying visualization goals more natural and efficient for users.

-Here's what makes GeneticDVR special:
+Here's what makes TFEvolve special:
 * 🚀 **Intuitive Interaction:** Specify visualization goals using multimodal interactions.
 * 🤖 **Automated TF Design:** Combines visual feedback to automatically refine transfer functions.
 * 🧠 **Smart Evaluation:** Uses a vision-language model to efficiently evaluate visualization quality.
 * 📊 **Generalizable & Efficient:** Works with various datasets and achieves desirable visual results faster than traditional methods.

-Compared to existing approaches, GeneticDVR offers:
+Compared to existing approaches, TFEvolve offers:
 - More intuitive user interaction
 - Improved automation
 - Stronger generalizability